-The Online RN-BS Program does not have a time limit on accepting science courses, or any other courses.
-Please note, however, that NLN Exam scores are only eligible for course credit for 3 years after the exam date.
+The RN-BS Program does not have a time limit on accepting science courses, or any other courses.

 How do I know what courses I’ll need to take?

-The Online RN-BS Advising Sheet outlines the courses students need to complete prior to admission and the additional university requirements.
+The RN-BS Advising Sheet outlines the courses students need to complete prior to admission and the additional university requirements.
 In addition there is an academic advisor who will work with you throughout out your course of study.
-Also, please feel free to bring your transcripts to an Online RN-BS Information Session.

 How long is the program?

 The actual length of the program will vary depending on the number of transfer credits that a student has upon entering the program and when they chose to complete any additional requirements.
-The required Online Nursing courses will take five semesters (Summer and Fall) to complete.
+The required Nursing courses will take five semesters to complete.
 Completion of the additional university requirements will vary depending on the student.

 Are there classes I could be taking while my application is being processed?

 Yes.
-The Online RN-BS Advising Sheet list all courses required to complete the program.
-Please visit Online RN-BS Advising Sheet for more information.
+The RN-BS Advising Sheet lists all courses required to complete the program.
+Please visit the RN-BS Advising Sheet for more information.
 It may be a good idea to take any outstanding health science or statistics prerequisites.
 For example, many registered nurses have not completed a 3-credit course in Pharmacology and 3-credit course in Nutrition.
 Students have the option of taking an online or in-person course in each of those subjects or taking an equivalent NLN examination.